taskography/taskography-api/README.md

 Please follow the [download instructions](https://github.com/StanfordVL/3DSceneGraph) for the [Gibson 3D Scene Graph database](https://docs.google.com/forms/d/e/1FAIpQLScnlTFPUYtBqlN8rgj_1J3zJm44bIhmIx8gDhOqiJyTwja8vw/viewform?usp=sf_link).
 The testing of our repository is limited to the *tiny* (388 Mb) and *medium* (389.5 Mb) data splits.

-Set an environment variable `$DATA` to parent directory of the unpacked dataset which should be organized as follows:
+Set an environment variable `$DATA` to parent directory of the unpacked dataset organized as follows:
 ```bash
 📦 3dscenegraph
  ┣ 📂 medium